-The Public and Private Workers of Canada (PPWC) constitution ensures that our union will be controlled by rank-and-file workers.
+The constitution of the Public and Private Workers of Canada (PPWC), formerly the Pulp, Paper and Woodworkers of Canada, ensures that our union will be controlled by rank-and-file workers.
 We believe in full voice for our membership.
 Elections for PPWC officers are by referendum secret ballot vote at the plant level.

 Each local union elects a member to sit on the National Executive Board (NEB) ensuring that the local unions have direct involvement in the operation of the national union.
 The NEB is charged with the administration and management of the national union between conventions.

-Conventions: Held once per year, delegates are elected by local unions to set policy and direction at these conventions.
+Held every two years, delegates are elected by local unions to set policy and direction at these conventions.

 All national and local officers are subject to recall by the membership at any time.

 Full-time officers’ salaries are equal to a tradesperson’s wage in the pulp and paper industry.
 The salaries are discontinued during a work stoppage at the officer’s home plant.

 All financial accounts are audited four times per year by a convention-elected committee and are audited annually by a registered outside chartered accountant chosen by convention delegates.